FBI Recruiting Agents &

 managerial jobs at GS-13+.
 Job candidates can contact the NASA installation at

-which they wish to work to discover what opportunities and at which grade level
+which they wish to work to discover what opportunities are available.

 Many engineering technicians work with the design of research equipment.

 Although this work is highly specialized, candidates for these positions do not

 need a college degree.
 However, they need to be experienced in equipment design.

 NASA recruits scientists, engineers and technical employees at every stage

 of their careers.
 However, a special effort is made to recruit students who are

 graduating from both graduate and undergraduate college programs.